TlexCypher/Gsworm/README.md

 ## Installation
 If your system architecture is x86_64, you can install as binary from releases.
-Otherwise, you should download source code as zip file and run `make build && ./main`
+Otherwise, you should download source code as zip file and run `go mod download && make build && ./main`

 If you wanna clean, run `make clean`.